 Company developing film projects

 - HMRC had given advance assurance to a proposed investment in the company under the SEED Enterprise Investment Scheme (SEIS).
-However, on submission of the compliance statement following the issue of shares HMRC argued that in their view the company did not satisfy the qualifying conditions under this scheme.
-The basis of HMRC’s challenge was that that the new requirements set out in the Finance Act 2018 concerning “risk to capital” and “growth and development” had to be satisfied before they could approve the issue of SEIS3 tax certificates for investors in order for them to claim tax relief.
+However, on submission of the compliance statement following the issue of shares, HMRC argued that, in their view, the company did not satisfy the qualifying conditions under this scheme.
+The basis of HMRC’s challenge was that the new requirements set out in the Finance Act 2018 concerning “risk to capital” and “growth and development” had to be satisfied before they could approve the issue of SEIS3 tax certificates for investors in order for them to claim tax relief.
 The client appointed a tax barrister to put together a case against HMRC’s challenge.

-- His team worked with the client and a tax barrister to address HMRC’s enquiries and the client was successful in obtaining HMRC’s approval for this investment as an SEIS investment.
+- His team worked with the client and a tax barrister to address HMRC’s enquiries, and the client was successful in obtaining HMRC’s approval for this investment as a SEIS investment.

-- On the back of this successful challenge the company was able to raise substantial funds from investors under the Enterprise Investors Scheme.
+- On the back of this successful challenge, the company raised substantial funds from investors under the Enterprise Investors Scheme.

 In his spare time, he constantly keeps up to date with technical changes in an ever-changing world of accountancy to be best equipped to meet the needs of our clients on a timely basis and in a cost-efficient manner.

-His interests out of work include volunteering for various charities because he passionately believes in helping others to help themselves.
-He likes to listen to world music and his hobbies include athletics, travelling and reading world affairs.
+His interests outside of work include volunteering for various charities because he passionately believes in helping others to help themselves.
+He likes to listen to world music, and his hobbies include athletics, travelling and reading world affairs.